 Both yoga and Pilates are great exercises for improving flexibility, but they achieve this goal in different ways.
 Yoga is a more spiritual practice that focuses on linking the mind and body, while Pilates is a more scientific approach that emphasizes alignment and muscle control.
 So which one is better for you?
-Here’s a look at the pros and cons of each.
+Here’s a look at the pros and cons of yoga vs Pilates.

 Yoga is a low-impact fitness strategy that is based on physical poses and breathing techniques.
-It is meant to be meditative and promote mindfulness but is also beneficial for improving flexibility.
+It is meant to be meditative and promote mindfulness, but it is also beneficial for improving flexibility.

 Although it is now popular in the United States, yoga comes from an ancient spiritual practice in India.
 The poses range in skill level from poses that are accessible to beginners to poses that require significant flexibility, speed, and skill.